chalochin/chalochin/README.md

-I'm wahome charles, a IT specialist with a passion for programmin,networkin,database.
+I'm wahome charles, a IT specialist with a passion for programming,networking,database.

-programmin
+programming
-networkin
+networking
 database

 Wahomekcharles@gmail.com